loading

 Felix Mendelssohn Bartholdy (1809-1847)

-String Quintet No. 2 in B-Flat major, version for string orchestra
+String Quintet No. 2 in B-Flat major, version for string ensemble

 — Programme with interval —